elemental-mind/asciinumerium/README.md

 It's super tiny, extremely fast and tree-shakeable.

+This library was mainly created for use cases where strings and numbers would be interleaved and where an ArrayBuffer might hinder development ergnomics, but where you'd still like the memory benefits of single-byte encoded count trackers etc., as V8 for example stores ASCII-encodable strings as 8 bit arrays.
+Think strings like `...\<key>#\<count>|\<key>#\<count>...` e.g. `"id_xyz#900|id_abc#57"`.

 ## Features

 - **ASCII Encoding/Decoding**: Encode unsigned integers into compact ASCII strings and decode them back